hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 For very wet conditions you should probably go for the Black Diamond Icon.

-However, with it's external battery it needs probably more room in your backpack and you will also carry more weight on your head.
+However, with its external battery it needs probably more room in your backpack and you will also carry more weight on your head.

 <a href="http://www.amazon.com/gp/product/B005FNCPBE/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B005FNCPBE&linkCode=as2&tag=hikeve-20&linkId=WBUHJA3GU3TCBJXQ" target="_blank" rel="nofollow"><button type="button" class="btn btn-danger">See the Black Diamond Icon</button></a>